-Ideally, a dental website should contain content that helps your patients understand why you are the best dentist for them.
+Ideally, a medical or dental website should contain content that helps your patients understand why you are the best dentist for them.
 You should highlight your office and your work using features such as before/after photos, an office gallery and a widget displaying your reviews.
 Some offices, especially new ones, may not have this content yet, but its creation should be one of your priorities.

-Your website needs to have a proper SEO (search engine optimization) setup which includes appropriate page titles and meta descriptions, schema and content optimized with keywords for your location and services.
+Your website needs to have a proper SEO (search engine optimization) setup which includes appropriate page titles and meta descriptions, schema, and content optimized with keywords for your location and services.
 Google Webmaster Guidelines are helpful to learn the best practices your website should follow to ensure proper search positioning with Google.

 Calls to Action

 Does your website have strategically positioned call to actions, snippets of text or buttons compelling readers to contact your office and make an appointment?
-You should not have too many calls to actions as this may annoy readers, but placing one at the top and at the bottom of the page is an effective way to remind readers to contact you.
+You should not have too many calls to actions as this may annoy readers, but placing one at the top and the bottom of the page is an effective way to remind readers to contact you.

 Easy to Edit